abyssDS/sfmlWiki/FAQ.md

 ### <a name="build-link-static"/>How do I link SFML statically?

-In order to link SFML statically you'll need to setup your build environment to link against the static libraries of SFML.
+In order to link SFML statically, you'll need to setup your build environment to link against the static libraries of SFML.
 Static libraries are the ones with a `-s` suffix, for example `sfml-graphics-s`.
-Next you need to add `SFML_STATIC` to the preprocessor option.
-And as always you'll need to make sure to link the debug libraries (`-d` suffix) in debug mode and the release libraries (no `-d` suffix) in release mode.
+Next, you'll need to add `SFML_STATIC` to the preprocessor option and, as always, you'll need to make sure to link the debug libraries (`-d` suffix) in debug mode and the release libraries (no `-d` suffix) in release mode.

-In the past SFML included on Windows all its dependencies into the SFML libraries.
-However this was changed to eliminate multiple issues and get a commonly expected behavior ([full discussion](http://en.sfml-dev.org/forums/index.php?topic=9362.0)).
-Now SFML behaves the same on Linux as well as on Windows, which however means, that one needs to link SFML's dependencies on your own.
-Since the dependcies aren't obvious to everyone here's a listing:
+In the past, SFML included on Windows all its dependencies into the SFML libraries.
+However, this was changed to eliminate multiple issues and get a commonly expected behavior ([full discussion](http://en.sfml-dev.org/forums/index.php?topic=9362.0)).
+Now, SFML behaves the same on Linux as well as on Windows, which however means, that one needs to link SFML's dependencies on your own.
+Since the dependencies aren't obvious to everyone, here's a listing:

 **Windows**